Jason Smith (American politician)

 Jason Thomas Smith (born June 16, 1980) is an American businessman and politician who has been the U.S. representative for Missouri's 8th congressional district since 2013.
 The district comprises 30 counties, covering just under 20,000 square miles of southeastern and southern Missouri.

 Before being elected to Congress, Smith served four full terms and one partial term in the Missouri House of Representatives.
 He was the majority whip during the 96th Missouri General Assembly and as the speaker pro tempore during the 97th Missouri General Assembly.

 Early life, education, and business career

 Smith was born in St. Louis to Bill, a former minister and auto mechanic, and Mary, a former employee of Briggs & Stratton and a dog breeder.
 He graduated from Salem High School in 1998.

 At age 20, Smith earned two degrees from the University of Missouri: a Bachelor of Science in agriculture economics and a Bachelor of Science in business administration.
 He attended law school at Oklahoma City University.
 He is a licensed real estate agent and formed his own small business specializing in property investment and development.
 He earned his Juris Doctor in 2004.

-After passing the Missouri Bar in 2004, Smith practiced law at a local law firm in Cuba, Missouri.
-He also took over his family's farm, just outside Salem, which has been in Smith's family for four generations.
-At this time, he was a co-owner of a dog breeding business which his mother operated.